Alex Prybutok

 Biography

 Alex Prybutok’s passion for engineering biology, improving engineering education spaces, and teaching has guided her work throughout her academic career.
+Given her long-term passion for teaching, she began assisting teachers by volunteering at science summer camps in 2006, contributing over 500 hours of volunteer service from 2006-2011.
+Subsequently, she became a Camp Counselor each summer from 2012-2019, developing and teaching camps for elementary and middle school students.
 In 2016, she earned bachelor’s degrees in both Chemical Engineering and Biochemistry at the University of Texas at Austin, where she conducted experimental research in antibody engineering, and survey and analysis-based research in student engineering identity formation.
 After graduating, she joined the Department of Chemical and Biological Engineering at Northwestern University, where in 2022 she earned her doctorate in Chemical Engineering working on projects in both computational biology and engineering education through research and service.
 Specifically, her thesis focused on developing agent-based models of cell-based therapies in solid tumors and integrating social justice and anti-racism, diversity, equity, and inclusion (ARDEI) context into chemical engineering courses.

 Education